 Bachelor of Music Education + Teaching License

-Become a successful music educator through Pacific University's Bachelor of Music Education (BME) + teaching license program.
+Embark on your career to teach music through Pacific University's Bachelor of Music Education (BME) + teaching license degree program.

 Pacific University’s Bachelor of Music Education + teaching license program is designed for students whose professional goal is teaching music in Pre-K-12 educational settings and those who aspire to make a difference in students’ lives through sharing their passion for music.
 Earning a professional degree within a liberal arts context provides students with knowledge, skills, and competencies inherent to the music teaching profession, while at the same time allowing them to grow into well-rounded citizens through the rich, liberal arts based curriculum.